Allam grave in All Saints Parish Church.

 Charlotte Hoare on this gravestone was her mother.
 She was born circa 1815 according to census but we believe that she was baptised in Marlow 1814 nee Tilleard, to parents William and Elizabeth.
 She ran the Three Horseshoes Gun Lane, The Traveler's Rest Dean Street and The Bear, Chapel Street with husband Charles who predeceased her.
 He owned gravel pits in Marlow which probably explains Alfred Allam's gravel sideline.

 Poor Charlotte's death came from shock after she fell over in her yard and fractured her hip [Reading Mercury 30th August 1890 and Buckinghamshire Examiner 28th August 1890.
 Copies held at British Library.
 Accessed via the BNA ].
 She lived with her widowed daughter Sarah Tilleard Allam at the time who gave evidence at the inquest.
 Reports of this inquest tell us that though she is memorialised in All Saints graveyard she was a worshipper at the Wesleyan Chapel at the time of her death.
-The alarm that she had fallen was raised by neighbour Emma Carter who heard Charlotte scream.
+The alarm that she had fallen was raised by close neighbour Emma Carter who heard Charlotte scream.

 Charlotte's death report in the paper called her a much respected woman of the town.
 [To read about dramatic events at The Bear just before Charlotte gave it up, see the post Here]

-Additional research by Charlotte Day.
+Written and researched by Charlotte Day.

 ©Marlow Ancestors.
 You may freely reproduce the grave images for family or local history purposes if you credit this blog.